 Drag your pics over to your collage to place or rearrange them, and call it done.
-OR fire up that creativity engine in your skull and get ready to play with effects, overlays, and touch up tools.
+OR fire up that creativity engine in your skull and get ready to play with effects, graphics, and touch up tools.

 Add effects (and other good stuff) to your photo strip

 There are two paths to photo effects in PicMonkey’s photo collage maker:

 - Edit individual photos in Collage.
 Did you know you can access a list of our most popular photo effects right in Collage?
 Hover over the photo you want to edit and click the pencil icon that appears.
 The Edit Image palette will pop up.
 Click the Effects button, and ta-da!
 Photo effects at your fingertips.
 You’ll also find an Open image in Editor button, which you can click to send individual pics into the Editor, fancify, then bring them right back to Collage.

 - Add effects in the Editor.
 When you’re done collaging, click the Send to Editor button in the top toolbar to send your masterpiece to the Editor in its entirety, instead of editing individual images.
 Just make sure you’re happy with your collage before you ship it to the Editor, ’cause you can’t go back.